AnneCh/Portfolio_build/LOGS.md

+18.06.22

+Taking a day off to return to the Udemy web developper bootcamp 2022 and deepen my knowledge of javascript.
+Today's lessons will be about Array Callback Methods, that I clearly do not master and that will definitely be useful to build this portfolio and my trading bot (to see the equivalent with Python)

 15.06.22

 As I was creating the links, more ideas of display and interconnectivity sprung in my head, and I created several Navbar components to create a dedicated navbar per page, for better customisation.
 I'm getting the hang of the links/router/switch and all, and external links are also working.